-2.2: The site comprises the ruins of the historical Red House, which is shown on historical maps earlier as 'Red House' and later as 'Red Barn'.
-It is thought the building fell into disrepair sometime during the late-20th century when it disappears from historic maps.
+2.2: The site comprises the ruins of the historical Bogs House, which is thought to have fallen into disrepair sometime during the mid-20th century when it disappears from historic maps.
 The original building, most likely used for agricultural purposes, dates back to at least 1846, and can be seen on the historical map extract at Figure 2.2 below.

-Figure 2.2 - Extract from NYCC 1846-1863 Historical Map showing location of Red House
+Figure 2.2 - Extract from NYCC 1846-1863 Historical Map showing location of Bogs House